Thrift Treasure: Challenge Yahtzee

 Setting up the game is very quick.
 Give each player a score sheet and five small dice to keep in front of them.
 Place the plastic game tray in the center of the playing area and pick a start player.
-Challenge Yahtzee is played over 13 rounds with each round being controlled by one person.
+Challenge Yahtzee is played over thirteen rounds with each round being controlled by one person.
 This responsibility passes clockwise each round and begins with the active player rolling all five large dice into the plastic tray.

 The results of this roll are copied by each player with their small dice and placed in the recessed areas of the tray directly in front of them.
 At this point each player individually decides which of their own dice they wish to keep and which they want re-rolled.
 The dice they don’t want are removed from the tray and put back in front of the owning player.

-Another round in played in the exact same manner, after which the round ends.
+Another round is played in the exact same manner, after which the round ends.
 With their own dice results, players must write their score on their score card.
 If the dice results don’t fit in any of your challenge areas, you must write a “zero” in that box.
 And as in the original version of Yahtzee, there is one “Chance” box available where you can simply sum up the total of your dice and take that score.
 But only once.

 After the 13th round is completed, the player with the highest overall total wins Challenge Yahtzee!
 It is much like the original game, except you don’t get to roll as often.
 This leads to a much quicker experience and someone to blame if the rolls don’t go your way!
 You can easily find copies of Challenge Yahtzee on eBay for under $20 shipped or keep an eye out at your local thrift store.
 Take time to open the box before purchasing as the smaller white dice are usually the first to be lost!